 - Non-reversible type

 The above subtype is based on the direction of the rotor (clockwise direction, anticlockwise directions or in both directions).
-Their working and grinding actions remains similar despite the fact that their construction differ in many respects.
+Their working and grinding actions remains similar despite the fact that their construction differs in many respects.

 Pharmaceutical uses of Hammer Mill